June 28th 2023

 Length: 85 mins

-© Madman - plenty of zany fun here,
+© Madman - plenty of zany fun here, wth the Tongan community in the spotlight |

 This film is loosely based upon true events in New Zealand in 2011.
 Maka (John Paul Foliaki) is a member of the Tongan community living in New Zealand.
 The rugby World Cup is about to be played between France and Tonga in their home town of Wellington.
 When Maka and his friends are unable to get tickets, they decide to form a Tongan brass marching band, a guarantee of seeing the match.
 Trouble is, no-one even knows how to play an instrument.
 Not letting this stop him, Maka organises a group, a teacher, and an initial bunch of instruments, most based on empty bottles.
 This is definitely a feel-good, light and delightful film, anchored by a charming lead performance.
 The Tongans have a word, "mafana", which describes their spirit and energy, and that is indeed what this film has so much of.
-There is something daggy about it, but oh so much fun, and lovely to see a community speaking their language and taking so much pride in themselves.
+There is something daggy about it, but oh so much fun, and lovely to see a community speaking their language and taking so much pride in themselves.3.5 - well recommended

 Dir: Christian Carion